go-arrower/arrower.org/docs/basics/04-usecases/index.md

 | Job       | produces side effects                          |

-A use case can be generated with the CLI to save boilerplate.
+A Use Case can be generated with the CLI to save boilerplate.
 It creates two files in the application layer: the handler and a corresponding test, both ready for the actual logic to be implemented.